 You must make sure all slurry, including dirty water, is properly contained in a well-designed and constructed store.

 Dirty yards must not drain directly into surface waters or groundwater.
 You must take action to reduce the risk of causing pollution.
-Such as:
+You must:

 - modify drains to separate clean and dirty water

-- don’t allow dirty yard runoff to enter soakaways, blind ditches and watercourses
+- not allow dirty yard runoff to enter soakaways, blind ditches and watercourses

 - use bunded areas or sealed drainage in any areas used for risky activities, such as refuelling, handling and mixing of pesticides, or washing machinery

-- consider installation of a lined biobed or biofilter to safely manage pesticide contaminated runoff from your yard.
-To treat non-hazardous pesticide washings in a biobed or biofilter you will need to register an exemption with the Environment Agency
+- consider installing a lined biobed or biofilter to safely manage pesticide contaminated runoff from your yard - to treat non-hazardous pesticide washings in a biobed or biofilter you will need to register an exemption with the Environment Agency

 - have a permit from the Environment Agency if you want to dispose of pesticide washings to land